OpenLinkSoftware/ods-console/README.md

 The ODS Console can be installed on any system to access any ODS instance given that the domain of the Console installation has been added to the ODS instance as a client (See also [admin.client.new](http://web.ods.openlinksw.com/odsdox/group__ods__module__admin.html#ga675af873f023acb812a8d7694a1d3b9f)).

+The simplest way to install ODS-Console is to [download the ods-console VAD package](http://web.ods.openlinksw.com/~trueg/downloads/ods-console/) and install it via Virtuoso's Conductor.
+Log into the Condictor with dba privileges and navigate to the System Admin -> Packages page.
+From there select the downloaded file in the section called "Upload package" and continue with the "Proceed" button.
+After the successful installation ODS Console will be available at the Virtuoso instance under the path `/ods-console/`.

 ODS Console is a pure client-side JS application which can be run from any location including a local folder or [OpenLink's own test installation of ODS Console](http://web.ods.openlinksw.com/ods-console/).
 By default the console will access the ODS installation on the same domain.
 However, if the host of the Console installation has been added as a client to the ODS instance (See [`admin.client.new`](http://web.ods.openlinksw.com/odsdox/group__ods__module__admin.html#ga675af873f023acb812a8d7694a1d3b9f) it can be used to access the API of the ODS instance by simply setting the ODS host in the Console configuration:

 ![ODS Console Config Dlg](http://web.ods.openlinksw.com/odsdox/ods-console-cfg.png)